Analyzing Koopman approaches to physics-informed machine learning for long-term sea-surface temperature forecasting: Discussion

 \section{Discussion}

 Our results consistently validate a Koopman-theoretic approach to long-term SST forecasting, a challenging dynamical systems problem.
 The best initializations of all Koopman methods significantly outperformed both the Persistence and LrndAvg baselines.
+Qualitatively, our best performing models seem to capture the general trends of seasonality, as well as some fine grain features.
+Although it may seem strange that we are able to achieve such results from encoding a single thermal image to a vector of length 12 or 24 and projecting 180 days into the future, Azencot et al. note (and we experimentally validate) that larger-scale SST dynamics are empirically low-dimensional, and can be modelled with the Koopman operator.

 Our results suggest that the consistent Koopman methods do not tend to perform as well as their non-consistent baselines in this SST domain.
 This is contradictory to the results of Azencot et al. \cite{azencot2020forecasting}, who reported the following data: